 High environmental standards

-From a total of ten hydropower plants in Austria, the four plants for traction current in Salzburg's Stubachtal valley form ÖBB's largest and most powerful power plant group.
+From a total of nine hydropower plants in Austria, the four plants for traction current in Salzburg's Stubachtal valley form ÖBB's largest and most powerful power plant group.
 Together they generate nearly 20 percent of the energy needed by the Austrian rail power network to power freight and passenger trains.
 In other words, almost every fifth train in the rail network runs on traction current from Stubachtal.
 The authorities also issued the project with a positive environmental compatibility test (UVP notification) due to the high standards of nature conservation.

 The UVP notification of Salzburg province covers water rights and nature conservation as well as all approvals required for power plant constructions, including those of the Railway Act.